Resources for Families & Professionals Supporting an Adult who has FASD

 Parenting with FASD – Challenges, Strategies & Supports – This booklet focuses on some of the parenting-related experiences and challenges faced by people with FASD.
 Highlighted as well are strategies, suggestions and resources found to promote positive parenting. ($US15)

-Parenting with Fetal Alcohol Spectrum disorder – research article This paper focuses on issues associated with parenting and living with FASD.
+Parenting with FASD – research article This paper focuses on issues associated with parenting and living with FASD.

 FASD and Employment